awkena/panGenomeBreedr/docs/reference/pg_summarize_tables.md

-# Name and row count for each table in the database (online)
+# Get table names and row counts from the database (online)

-This function connects to the public panGenomeBreedr API and returns a summary data frame containing the table names and their respective row counts.
+Get table names and row counts from the database (online)

 ## Usage